 For this slightly advanced hand exercise, place a water bottle in your affected hand.
 Keep your hand and fingers relaxed.

-Curl your fingers and grasp the water bottle in your hand.
-Then release back down.
-Repeat the movement by continuing to open and close your fingers slowly so your brain has time to recognize and retrain the motion.
+Curl your fingers as you grasp the water bottle in your hand.
+Then slowly release back down.
+Repeat the movement by continuing to open and close your fingers slowly around the bottle so your brain has time to recognize and retrain the motion.
+Perform 10 to 15 repetitions.

 5. Wrist Curl